verless/verless/docs/command-reference.md

 ## verless

-The top-level verless command does not provide any functionality and only prints usage information instead.
+The top-level verless command does not provide any functionality.

 ## verless build